Make money for scrap metal that you just have lying around.

 1. Do Your Research On How Much Money For Scrap Metal You Can Expect

-2. Bring As Much Scrap Metal For Cash As Possible To The Scrap Yard
+2. Bring As Much Scrap Metal For Cash As Possible

 The more items you bring to the scrap yard near you, the more they will want to close the deal.
 This gives you more negotiating power and likely increases the amount of money you can get for your scrap metal.
+If you’re looking to bring as much ferrous scrap metal as possible, a great way to acquire more is to browse listings of free stuff on facebook or craigslist.
+Lots of people want to get rid of big appliances and will give it to you for free if you haul it off.

 3. Separate Your Scrap Metal Before Going To The Recycling Yard